Channing Crowder: College career

 Crowder accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Ron Zook's Florida Gators football team in 2003 and 2004.
 He was an original member of Florida's 2002 signing class, but delayed his enrollment until January 2003 in order to complete rehabilitation of his knee.
 He joined the Gators and practiced with the team prior to the 2003 Outback Bowl.

 As a freshman in 2003, Crowder played in 11 games with nine starts.
 Those nine starts were the most by a freshman linebacker in school history.
 He would end up leading the nation in tackles by a freshman during the season.
 He ranked first among linebackers, first among Florida's true freshmen and tied for ninth on the team with 816 plays despite missing two games.
 He became the first true freshman of 2003 to start for the Gators and was the first true freshman linebacker to start since Travis Harris started four games in 2000.
 Crowder underwent arthroscopic knee surgery on October 1 prior to the Mississippi game, and missed the game against the Rebels.
 He returned against eventual national champion LSU 10 days after surgery to lead the linebacking unit with seven tackles.

 On the year, Crowder led the linebackers with 106 tackles (avg.
 9.6 per game) – the second-highest total on the team.
 He also had five tackles for loss, two sacks, four pass breakups and a forced fumble.
 He led the defense with 12 tackles and one pass deflection against Arkansas, and led the defense against Vanderbilt with a then career-high 15 tackles.
 Crowder caused Kentucky quarterback Jared Lorenzen to throw a game-turning interception, that set up a touchdown and gave Florida the win.

 As a team captain in 2004, he finished third on team with 73 tackles, earned the team's outstanding linebacker award.
-Crowder was the Gators' leader in tackles six games, and was third on squad with 8.5 tackles for loss.
+Crowder was the Gators' leader in tackles across six games, and was third on squad with 8.5 tackles for loss.
 He intercepted his first career pass against Arkansas when he picked off a Matt Jones pass and returned it 22 yards in a 45–30 win.
 Crowder recorded a career-high two quarterback sacks against LSU's JaMarcus Russell.
 He notched an SEC and career-best 18 tackles and forced the second fumble of his career against Mississippi State.
 On the year, he started seven of nine games before a mid-foot sprain in the first quarter of the Georgia game and missed almost all of the next three contest.
 He recovered his third career fumble and notched three tackles in the Peach Bowl against Miami.

 Following his second college season, Crowder was recognized as a first-team All-SEC selection and an ESPN All-American.